-Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... are those fees that you have to pay at the doctors office, hospital or pharmacy because they are not covered by your Medicare health insurance.
+Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.... are those fees that you have to pay at the doctors office, hospital or pharmacy because they are not covered by your Medicare health insurance.
 Almost all healthcare plans have these expenses, but they vary according to what type of Medicare plan you choose.

 Your out-of-pocket costs are a financial risk.
 As with any other type of insurance, the more risk the insurance carrier assumes the higher the premium.
 Conversely, if you assume more of the risk, you will incur a higher percentage of the costs out of your own pocket.